 - Ingredients and recipe

-The duration of soaking is dependent on the quality and type of bird’s nest.
-The usual farm nest would need to be soaked for about 3 to 8 hours while wild cave nests require at least 24 hours of soaking to soften due to the toughness of the nest.
+The duration of soaking is dependent on the quality and type of nest.
+The usual farm nests require soaking for about three to eight hours while wild cave nests require at least 24 hours of soaking due to the toughness of the nest.

 - Water can be changed once or twice during the soaking period.

-- After 3 – 8 hours, the nest will be soft and expanded in size.
+- After 3 – 8 hours, the nest will be soft and expand in size.

-- For cave nests, there may have a small amount of feather or debris which you can remove using a pair of tweezers.
-You can place the bird’s nest on white cloth for you to see the dark feather or debris easily.
+- For cave nests, there may be a small amount of feather or debris which you can remove using a pair of tweezers.
+You can place the nest on white cloth for you to see the dark feathers or debris easily.